NotTotal/Total-Skyrim-Overhaul/README.md

 - 64GB DDR5
 - Game and MO2 running on a m2 drive

 I get a consistent 120+ fps in game at 1440p.
-If you get bad frames I suggest not wearing as SMP items.
+If you get bad frames I suggest not wearing any SMP items or figuring out how to use a lower NAT enb preset.
 I don't provide support for making your fps better so please do not ask me.

 ## Removing the Modlist